 Sports tournament changes relative to adding a division or discontinuing a division or adding a tournament or discontinuing a tournament may be made only after the number of schools has been higher or lower for two successive years.

-EXCEPTION-In football, the Board of Directors may schedule tournament play in divisions other than specified in the table above.
+EXCEPTIONS-In football and wrestling, the Board of Directors may schedule tournament play in divisions other than specified in the table above.